acailic/acailic.github.io/_notes/aws-saa-review-8.md

   The processes that were previously running on the instance are resumed

   Previously attached data volumes are reattached and the instance retains its instance ID

-  Sicnce EC2 hibernate allows RAM contents to be reloaded and previously running processes to be resumed, hence this option is correct.